 Damon Key’s Immigration Law Practice Group has over 25 years of experience and provides a full spectrum of services under U.S. Immigration law, including immigrant and non-immigrant visas, U.S. citizenship, removal/deportation defense, asylum, and federal court litigation.
-Many of our attorneys are conversant in Japanese, Spanish, Dutch and French.
+Many of our attorneys are conversant in Japanese, Chinese, Korean and Dutch in addition to English.

 We have secured precedent-setting published opinions in federal court naturalization cases in Tan v.
 INS, 931 F. Supp.
 725 (D. Hawaii 1996) and Cacho v.
 INS, 325 F. Supp.
 2d 1140 (D. Hawaii 2004).
 We regularly represent clients in immigration court, appeals to the Board of Immigration Appeals and the Administrative Appeals Office, as well as in Petitions for Review and oral argument before the Ninth Circuit Court of Appeals.

 Our practice includes: